mikemix/jekyll-now/_posts/2017-2-26-UUID-value-object-as-entity-id.md

 )
 ```

-Everything is available via [Composer](https://packagist.org/packages/mikemix/ddd-value-object-id) and can be required as dependency in your project's `composer.json` file, but better idea would be to copy them and use directly on your own.
+Classess are available via [Composer](https://packagist.org/packages/mikemix/ddd-value-object-id) and can be required as dependency in your `composer.json` file, but better idea would be to copy everything to your project.
+It's always one dependency less.